2008 Swedish Rally

-The 2008 Swedish Rally, officially 57th Uddeholm Swedish Rally, was the second round of 2008 World Rally Championship season.
+The 2008 Swedish Rally, officially 57th Uddeholm Swedish Rally, was the second round of the 2008 World Rally Championship season.
 It was the season's first and only event held on snow- and ice-covered gravel roads.
-The rally took place during February 7–10, beginning with Super Special Stage placed in rallybase, Karlstad.
-The rally was also the first round of Production Car World Rally Championship this season.
+The rally took place during February 7–10, beginning with the Super Special Stage placed in the rally's base, Karlstad.
+The rally was also the first round of the Production Car World Rally Championship this season.

-Even though it snowed before the rally, eliminating the threat of calling the event off, the mild temperatures caused cancellation of stages 12 and 18, shortening the overall competitive kilometers count.
+Even though it snowed before the rally, eliminating the threat of calling the event off, the mild temperatures caused cancellation of stages 12 and 18, shortening the overall competitive length.